Fraudulent E-mail Thieves Intend to Steal Your Personal Information

-Crooks are continuing to unleash fraudulent e-mail scams at a ferocious pace.
+Crooks are continuing to unleash fraudulent email scams at a ferocious pace.
 Many of these are designed to trick consumers into parting with their valuable personal or financial information.
-For information on current e-mail scams, the Attorney General recommends visiting websites that track phishing frauds and provide informational updates for consumers, such as www.antiphishing.org.
+For information on current email scams, the Attorney General recommends visiting websites that track phishing frauds and provide informational updates for consumers, such as www.antiphishing.org.

-This type of scam, often referred to as "phishing" or "carding," begins with e-mails that are carefully constructed to look like legitimate messages from familiar businesses or government offices.
+This type of scam, often referred to as "phishing" or "carding," begins with emails that are carefully constructed to look like legitimate messages from familiar businesses or government offices.
 The crooks lurking behind these messages often weave plausible stories related to customer-service or security needs, which direct consumers to click on hyperlinks contained in the messages to clear up the purported problem.
-But the links lead the unsuspecting victims to phony imitations of legitimate websites, often hosted by a Web servers in foreign countries, where victims are induced to relinquish valuable personal information in order to “verify” or “confirm” their account information.
+But the links lead the unsuspecting victims to phony imitations of legitimate websites, often hosted by Web servers in foreign countries, where victims are induced to relinquish valuable personal information in order to “verify” or “confirm” their account information.
 In an effort to distract consumers, scammers often conclude the interaction by redirecting unwitting site visitors to a legitimate website.

 And so begins a series of fraudulent transactions perpetrated by identity thieves in the victim’s name.

-One prevalent type of phishing scam starts with a fraudulent e-mail from popular online merchants, such as eBay or PayPal.
-The e-mail looks almost exactly like a typical order confirmation message, which businesses commonly send to consumers who recently made a purchase online.
+One prevalent type of phishing scam starts with a fraudulent email from popular online merchants, such as eBay, PayPal, or the email looks almost exactly like a typical order confirmation message, which businesses commonly send to consumers who recently made a purchase online.
 Scammers often put an order number in the subject line of the e-mail in order to lure consumers into opening the message.